EU split over Spain's push for softer deficit targets

 “We are not talking about giving more flexibility to any member state when it comes to fulfilling commitments,” Commission spokesman Olivier Bailly reiterated on Tuesday.

-But two senior officials told Reuters that Germany, France, Britain and a handful of other countries were supporting Rajoy’s push for softening the 2012 target.
+But two senior officials told Reuters that Germany, France, Britain and a handful of other countries were supporting Rajoy’s push for a softening of the 2012 target.

 “Although I don’t expect a formal decision tomorrow, it is possible that there will be some kind of understanding that deficit targets should be revised,” one of the officials said, referring to discussions at the March 1-2 summit.